Private Equity • Value Creation • Portfolio Operations

 Treasury sensitivity

-Payment-related visibility can remain optional and carefully scoped.
+Payment and card-related visibility can remain optional and carefully scoped.
 The advantage is intelligence and linkage, not a forced change in cash management structure.

 100-day rollout path